kunigami/kunigami.github.io/blog/_posts/2021-01-25-viterbi-algorithm.md

 ## Viterbi Algorithm

-The Viterby Algorithm is a dynamic programming that solves the problem above.
+The Viterbi Algorithm is a dynamic programming that solves the problem above.

 We introduce a $T \times N$ memoization matrix $P^{\*} = \curly{p_{ij}}$, where $p_{ij}$ represents the maximum probability of the subproblem for $O' = o_1, o_2, \cdots, o_i$, corresponding to the optimal solution $\hat Q = \hat q_1, \hat q_2 \cdots, \hat q_i$ and assuming the last state is $s_j$, that is $\hat q_i = j$.